 - 1. The number of applicants for employment in each job category and the number hired, cross-referenced by sex and race; - 2.
-The number of employees in each job category who applied for promotion or transfer and the number in each job category promoted or transferred, cross-referenced by race and sex: - 3.
-The number and types of disciplinary actions (e.g., indefinite suspension, loss of pay, demotion, etc.), tailored to the language used in union contracts and agency policies and procedures; and - 4.
-The number of voluntary/involuntary terminations, cross-referenced by sex and race
+The number of employees in each job category who applied for promotion or transfer and the number in each job category promoted or transferred, cross-referenced by race and - 3.
+The number of involuntary terminations, cross-referenced by gender and race